 Next, you might consider pricing based on the print price for your book.
 Proponents of this strategy suggest either pricing at the exact same price as you charge for print, or pricing at that price plus $5.
 There’s no real reason or justification given for that extra five bucks, other than maybe buffering some less-than-ideal royalty shares.
 But considering that most indies price their eBooks under $10, and typically price print books at $10 or more, just matching print pricing should produce a nice royalty with plenty of margin, upon sale.

 Finally, there is some sound advice around pricing your book much higher than it sells for at full retail.
-In chatting with a few librarians who use OverDrive as part of their system, and who have occasionally ordered indie-published books, many replied that they regularly pay between $25 and $75 for eBooks.
+In chatting with a few librarians who use OverDrive as part of their library distribution system, and who have occasionally ordered indie-published books, many replied that they regularly pay between $25 and $75 for eBooks.